 B2Gold Corp.
 Announces Acquisition of Sabina Gold & Silver Corp.

-/EIN News/ -- VANCOUVER, British Columbia, Feb.
+VANCOUVER, British Columbia, Feb.
 13, 2023 (GLOBE NEWSWIRE) -- B2Gold Corp.
-(TSX: BTO, NYSE MKT: BTG, NSX: B2G) (“B2Gold”) and Sabina Gold & Silver Corp (“Sabina”) are pleased to announce that the parties have entered into a definitive agreement (the “Agreement”) pursuant to which B2Gold has agreed to acquire all of the issued and outstanding shares of Sabina (the “Transaction”).
+BTOBTG NSX: B2G))) ("B2Gold") and Sabina Gold & Silver Corp ("Sabina") are pleased to announce that the parties have entered into a definitive agreement (the "Agreement") pursuant to which B2Gold has agreed to acquire all of the issued and outstanding shares of Sabina (the "Transaction").

 The Transaction will result in B2Gold acquiring Sabina's 100% owned Back River Gold District located in Nunavut, Canada.
 The Back River Gold District consists of five mineral claims blocks along an 80 kilometre ("km") belt.
 The most advanced project in the district, Goose, is fully permitted, construction ready, and has been de-risked with significant infrastructure currently in place.
 B2Gold has strong northern construction expertise and experience to deliver the fully permitted Goose project and the financial resources to develop the significant gold resource endowment at the Back River Gold District into a large, long life mining complex.